hantsy/jakartaee10-sandbox/docs/jpa/jakartaee.md

 In the above configuration, we add `com.github.hantsy.arquillian-container-glassfish-jakarta:arquillian-glassfish-managed-jakarta`, which is my [fork](https://github.com/hantsy/arquillian-container-glassfish-jakarta) of the official [Arquillian Container GlassFish project](https://github.com/arquillian/arquillian-container-glassfish6).

-We prepare a copy of the latest GlassFish 7.0 in the `pre-integration-test` phase.
+Then we prepare a copy of the latest GlassFish 7.0 in the `pre-integration-test` phase.
 The Arquillian tests will be executed in the `integretion-test` phase.

 ### Creating Arquillian Tests